Punitkataria/SQL-Repo/README.md

 # SQL-Repo
-Hi, this repo contains all my SQL code and Projects.
+Hi, This repo contains all my SQL code and Projects.